 At the present time, Emerson College is not authorized to issue I-20s for study in its Professional Studies and Special Programs (“PSSP”) courses.
 Depending on an international student’s immigration status and personal circumstances, enrollment in a PSSP course may be permissible or may result in an immigration status violation.
 Maintaining valid immigration status while in the United States is the responsibility of the individual, not Emerson College.
 PSSP staff cannot advise individuals about their immigration status.
 If you have any questions about the requirements for maintenance of your specific immigration status, please contact the U.S. Consulate in your home country prior to enrolling in a PSSP program.

-Mr. Lombardo directs Quale Press, which publishes literary works.
-He has had more than 30 years of experience in a wide range of publishing environments—trade, association, literary, and consumer magazines as well as professional, literary, and textbook publishing.
+Mr. Lombardo has had over 35 years of experience in a wide range of publishing environments--trade, association, literary, and consumer magazines as well as professional, literary and textbook publishing.
 His clients have included Reed Business Information, Ploughshares, Agni, Bedford/St. Martin's, Boston Society of Civil Engineers, and Transitions Abroad.
-He is also the author of Between Islands, a collection of poems and verse translations (Dolphin-Moon Press, 1984); and five collections of prose poetry: Standing Room, Sky Open Again (Dolphin-Moon Press,1989 and 1997), Of All the Corners to Forget (Meeting Eyes Bindery, 2004), Aid & A_Bet (BlazeVOX Books, 2008), and Who Lets Go First (Swamp Press, 2010).
-His translations include the first half of Aloysius Bertrand's Gaspard de la nuit, Eugene Savitzkaya's Rules of Solitude, Michel Delville's Third Body, and Archestratos's Gastrology or Life of Pleasure or Study of the Belly or Inquiry Into Dinner.
-He also serves as contributing editor for Sentence, a literary journal.
+He is also the author of Between Islands, a collection of poems and verse translations (Dolphin-Moon Press, 1984); and five collections of prose poetry: Standing Room, Sky Open Again (Dolphin-Moon Press,1989 and 1997), Of All the Corners to Forget (Meeting Eyes Bindery, 2004), Aid & A_Bet (BlazeVOX Books, 2008), and Machines We Have Built (Quail Press, 2014).
+He also directs Quale Press, which he founded in 1997.
+Quale Press publishes poetry and fiction.
+Souls of Wind, a novel by John Olson, published by Quale Press was nominated for Best Book of 2008 by The Believer magazine.